Crown Vetch For Food Plots

 plant for your particular location.

-List of extension agents at: www.turfhelp.com/info/extension.html If you are unfamiliar
+We have provided a list of extension agents at: www.turfhelp.com/info/extension.html.
+If you are unfamiliar

 with this plant do not plant before consulting with an